Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 The responsibilities of the authorising officer are to:

-• facilitate the review of salary movement decisions when appropriate.
+• facilitate the review of movement within a total remuneration range decisions when appropriate.

-The central role of the Performance Pay Committee is to consider recommendations and make annual determinations on the level of performance pay bonuses for eligible senior staff (SSG1-SSG5).
-The Committee also has a role in reviewing salary movement decisions as and when required.
+The central role of the Performance Pay Committee is to consider recommendations and make final recommendations on the level of performance bonuses for eligible senior staff (SSGA-SSGE, excluding the Vice-Chancellor and President's direct reports in the SSGE range) to the Vice-Chancellor and President.
+The Committee also makes final recommendations to the Vice-Chancellor and President regarding movement within a total remuneration range for all senior staff.

-Chancellor's Committee considers recommendations and makes annual determinations on the level of performance pay bonuses for the Vice-Chancellor and eligible senior staff (SSG6).
+Governance, Nominations and Remuneration Committee considers recommendations and makes annual determinations on the level of performance pay bonuses for the Vice-Chancellor and President and the Vice-Chancellor and President's eligible senior staff direct reports in SSGE range.

 Top